Işıl Yücesoy: Life

 Işıl Yücesoy was born in Kırklareli, Turkey on 2 October 1945.
 Her father Selahattin was a music teacher, and she learned piano playing from her father.
 After she finished the high school, she studied drama at Ankara State Conservatory, and graduated in 1969.
 On 1 July 1989, she married Tayfun Cılızoğlu.
 She has a daughter named Meneviş.
 In 2016, she moved to the United States to join her daughter, who lives in New York City.

 Music career

 Between 1969 and 1975, she was performing for the Turkish State Theatres.
 She then focused on music and resigned from the theatre to go on the stage as a singer.
 She performed in many nightclubs.
 Her repertoire consisted mostly of Turkish covers of western pop music.
 She also sang in English, Italian and Russian music.
 In one of her 45-rmp records, there is a composition of Selami Şahin, a Turkish composer.
 In 1978, she established her own record label Orient.

-She then got interested in television and cinema.
-She played in many television serials and films.
+She then developed an interest in television and cinema.
+She appeared in many television series and films.